PostMonsterG/drumkit-samples/GetMyLatestTwitterRant/README.md

 This Drumkit gets the text of your past day's tweets, in chronological order.
 This can be useful for creating blog posts from Twitter rants.

+### To use this

+- Select <b>Get My Latest Twitter Rant</b> from your scripts menu.
+- We'll retrieve the text of your past day's tweets, in chronological order.

 ### To install this

 #### Open the latest version of this Drumkit in Drummer